mannverma13/aws-bootcamp-cruddur-2023/journal/week4.md

 psql $URL cruddur < $schema_path
 ```
-18. When creating new bash files you need to give premission to execute this will set for the user.
+18.WE need permission to run thse scripts.
+Chmod command is used to  provide write access to run these scripts.

 ```
 chmod u+x bin/db-create
 chmod u+x bin/db-drop